charles-uno/charles-uno.github.io/_drafts/2022-03-20-fortran-facebook.md

 - No friction between versions (at least per node)
 - Function calls are faster and easier than API calls
 - Easier integration testing
-- Let most of your engineers take containerization for granted
+- Let most of your engineers take things for granted. docker config. repo web hook setup.
+- common tooling. make things less weird

 prevent duplicate code
-Easier to keep conventions consistent (logging, testing). not to mention domain-specific idioms explicit dependence is better than weird hacky workarounds.
+Easier to keep conventions consistent (logging, testing, data access). not to mention domain-specific idioms explicit dependence is better than weird hacky workarounds.
 - git subrepos
 - pulling in dependencies (cloning other repos) as part of your build process